Decorating a luxurious HGTV or Pinterest-worthy home can be expensive!

 Despite how much money you invest in your home, if it’s cluttered it’ll make you and your guests feel uncomfortable.

 Every designer luxury home, showcase spotless rooms free of clutter.
-In fact, research shows that too much clutter in your home can lead to feelings of depression.
+Research shows that too much clutter in your home can lead to feelings of depression.

 And these feelings of depression can lead to more clutter, and it becomes a vicious cycle.

-To minimize clutter and mess, give everything in your home its own designated place.
+To minimize clutter and mess, give everything in your home its designated place.
 You should also consider donating or selling things you no longer need.

 If you commit to keeping your home clean and tidy, you’ll feel inspired and so much happier in your space.

 3. Plush Rug

 A beautiful rug makes your home feel more comfortable and more luxurious.
 If a room feels sparse or sterile, a well-made rug will add character and help complete the look.

 A high-quality rug adds texture, creates visual interest, warmth, compliments a space and makes your feet feel good!